Roadmap

 - OpenAI-compatible local provider for LM Studio, LocalAI, vLLM, or equivalent;

-- real interactive TUI with scrolling, pause, and resume;
+- more advanced TUI with scrolling, persistent panes, pause, and resume;

 - reliable model display when Palabre can know them without unnecessary noise.